 BaSiLiCo (Binding Site Ligand Contacts) is an online tool to calculate contact strengths for a structural ensemble of binding site–ligand complexes.
-Choose file with the binding site ensemble to upload and press the 'Calculate' button.
+Choose the file with the binding site ensemble to upload and press the 'Calculate' button.
 Alternatively, provide Pocketome or PDB id.

 There are two modes of calculations: ensemble mode and complex mode.
 In the ensemble mode (i) the ligands are clustered to eliminate chemical redundancy, and (ii) flexibility of the binding site residues is taken into account.
-This mode is useful to detect most conserved contacts.
+This mode is useful to detect the most conserved contacts.
 In the complex mode each ligand–protein complex is treated individually.
 This mode is useful to highlight differences in the binding pattern of the same ligand.

 The following types of files are supported:

 - PDB files (.pdb)

 Protein chains must have consistent order and residue numbers.
 For the ensemble mode objects must be superimposed, preferably by the binding site residues.

 Residue tags psite and ligand may be set as in Pocketome files for precise control of the binding site and ligand selections.
 Otherwise, all hetatm molecules are considered as ligands, and protein chains in the vicinity of the ligands are considered as a binding site.

 If protein chains have SwissProt annotation (ICM command set swiss) and the sequences are present in the file, they will be used for residue codes and mutation labels.